-Session 1: Getting Started with ER/Studio BA
+Session 1: Getting started with ER/Studio Business Architect

-The following graphics illustrate the main elements of the ER/Studio BA Application User Interface.
+The following graphics illustrate the main elements of the ER/Studio Business Architect Application User Interface.
 The first graphic shows a Business Process Model workspace, project, model, and diagram.
-The available palette is the Business Process Objects.
+The available palette is in the Business Process Objects.